klange/tsundere.me/README.md

 tsundere.me runs under uwsgi behind nginx, which handles all of the static files.

-Processed images are uploaded to mediacrush rather than being stored locally.
+Processed images are uploaded anonymously to imgur.

+If you're trying to run your own instance, note that I've hardcoded several paths and you'll need an imgur API client ID.